Digital Dental X-Rays

 What Are Digital Dental X-Rays?

 Digital Dental X-Rays are advanced imaging devices that employ electronic sensors rather than the old photographic film.
-The picture appears instantly on a computer monitor, providing dentist and patient with an enhanced view of the teeth, gums, and bone structure.
+The picture appears instantly on a computer monitor, providing the dentist and patient with an enhanced view of the teeth, gums, and bone structure.
 Digital Dental X-Rays assist in identifying problems such as cavities, infection, and bone loss which are not detectable by the human eye.

 How Digital Dental X-Rays Work